Henri-Mercier Lake

 The Lac Henri-Mercier is a freshwater body whose discharge spills into the rivière Jacques-Cartier Nord-Ouest, in the unorganized territory of Lac-Jacques-Cartier, in the La Côte-de-Beaupré Regional County Municipality, in the administrative region of Capitale-Nationale, in province of Quebec, in Canada.

 Lac Henri-Mercier is located in the Jacques-Cartier National Park.

 This small valley is served by a few secondary roads serving this area for the needs of forestry, recreational tourism activities.

 Forestry is the main economic activity in the sector; recreational tourism, second.

-The surface of Lac Henri-Mercier is generally frozen from the beginning of December to the end of March, but the safe circulation on the ice is generally made from mid-December to mid-March.
+The surface of Lac Henri-Mercier is generally frozen from the beginning of December to the end of March, but safe circulation on the ice is generally made from mid-December to mid-March.

 Geography

 The main watersheds near Lake Henri-Mercier are: